Dark-Bob/mro/README.md

 ```
 ###### Points to note:
 - More example usage can be found in the tests, if anything is still not very obvious please raise an issue and I'll create a tutorial
-- Looking at the last line you may be worried that to update several columns you'd make a database call for each one but there is an update function that can be used as below with an arbitrary number of column names.
+- Looking at the last line of the example you may be worried that to update several columns you'd make a database call for each one but there is an update function that can be used as below with an arbitrary number of column names.
 There are similar calls for multiple row inserts, etc.
 ```
         user.update(last_login = datetime.now(), name = "Molly")
 ```
 - I need to make the where clause sql injection safe.
-It's on the plan just not got there yet.
+It's on the plan, just not got there yet.
 If this is an issue please raise and I'll prioritise.

 ### MRO vs Traditional ORM

 These days especially data tends to outlive specific code versions and you may have mutliple versions of code talking to the same DB as you migrate your userbase.
 By having the database own its schema and the application just reflecting and using the bits it needs, it's much easier to extend.
-In a multiple application using one databse environemnt typical of SaaS which application should even be the owner of the schema?
-MRO removes arbitrary decisions like that while allowing a much simpler data migration strategy in most cases, especially the complex ones.
+In a multiple application using one databse environemnt typical of SaaS which application should even be the owner of the schema? **mro** removes arbitrary decisions like that while allowing a much simpler data migration strategy in most cases, especially the complex ones.
 I will attempt to cover using views and stored procs to facilitate big migrations in future.

-Some of the other ORM packages SqlAlchemy, SqlObject, etc. support reverse ORM to some extent but IMHO don't do a very good job of it as that's not the use case they were designed for.
-MRO is extremely simple to get going because it's left a lot of the heavy lifting where it should be in the database.
+Some of the other ORM packages SqlAlchemy, SqlObject, etc. support reverse ORM to some extent but IMHO don't do a very good job of it as that's not the use case they were designed for. **mro** is extremely simple to get going because it's left a lot of the heavy lifting where it should be in the database.

 ### Supported Databases
 - So far it's only Postgres